 - 1. Flush the pump with a compatible cleaning solution.
-Refer to Flushing in Section B4, Operation and Maintenance. - 2.
-Run the pump with very low air pressure.
+Refer to Flushing in Operation and Maintenance. - Run the pump with very low air pressure.
 Remove the siphon rod from the cleaning solution and let the pump run dry.
 Turn off the air supply when the pump starts to run away. - 3.
-Perform steps 2 through 4 under Air Valve Removal in Section C1, Air Motor Repair. - 4.
+Perform steps 2 through 4 under "Air Valve Removal" on page 6-9. - 4.
 Remove the drain plug from the filler cup and drain the solvent chamber.
 Unscrew the solvent filler cup from the solvent chamber. - 5.
-Disconnect the siphon and high-pressure fluid hoses, and the circulation valve, if used. - 6.
-Remove the long nuts securing the pump to the mounting bracket. - 7.
-Lift the pump out of the bracket and move it to a clean work area.
+Disconnect the siphon and high-pressure fluid hoses, and the circulation valve, if used - 6.
+Remove the long nuts securing the pump to the mounting bracket.

+7. Lift the pump out of the bracket and move it to a clean work area.